Skip to main content

 Apply the updated configuration

-vcluster my-vcluster --values vcluster.yaml
+vcluster create my-vcluster --values vcluster.yaml --upgrade

 Migration considerations